This project has been one of the most popular on Make, but no one, so

-I'm very sensible to the health & safety, therefore I've decided to create 2 eyelets using 4 zip ties to keep the compression chamber, attached to the solenoid valve, even in the unfortunate even the thread of both will fail.
+I'm very sensible to health & safety, therefore I've decided to create 2 eyelets using 4 zip ties to keep the compression chamber, attached to the solenoid valve, even in the unfortunate event the thread of both will fail.
 Attach one zip tie to the collar of the soda bottle and another one to the solenoid valve.

 Do not tighten the zip tie too much (especially the one you put around the collar of the PET bottle).

 Now slide 2 zip ties securing the collar of the bottle to the solenoid valve.